Marc Chavez,

 Marc Chavez was born and raised in Los Angeles County, California and is of Mexican-American Indian, (Nahua, Michoacán and New Mexican-Spanish descent).
 Chavez graduated from the University of California, San Diego with degrees in Communication, “Third World” Studies and post-graduate research in Community Educational Linkages.
 Chavez has over 25 years of experience in higher education, and community linkages.

-Upon completing university studies, Chavez led overland cultural tours from Southwest U.S. to Costa Rica before residing in Panama to begin volunteer work.
-He assisted with adult education, youth cultural and surf programs.
+Upon completing university studies, Chavez led overland cultural tours throughout the Southwest U.S. and Latin America before creating his own volunteer work project in Central America.
+He assisted creating adult education, youth cultural and surf programs.

-Out of San Diego California, Chavez Founded Young Native Scholars and InterTribal Youth in 2000.
+In 2000, out of San Diego California, Chavez Founded Young Native Scholars and InterTribal Youth.
 Programs work with a model for community and institutional education.
-The program’s aim to “indigenize education” and has been nationally and internationally recognized as an “holistic approach to education”.
-Youth and mentors from across North America, Hawaii, Panama, Jamaica attend various national and international summer, spring programs.
-In its 24th year, Chavez creates mentorship, vision, and healthy learning environments.
+The program’s aim to “Indigenize education” and has been nationally and internationally recognized as an “holistic approach to education”.
+Youth and mentors from across North America, Hawaii, Panama, Jamaica, Mexico attend various national and international summer, spring programs.
+In its 25th year, Chavez creates mentorship, vision, and healthy learning environments.
 The goal is to enhance knowledge of technology, culture, health, environmental science and self-sustainability.
 Programs also link young people to top universities and career paths.

-In the past, Chavez also served years on the Board of Directors at the WorldBeat Cultural Center in world-famous Balboa Park, San Diego, working Media and International Relations in Afro-Indigenous cultural productions in Mexico, Peru, Costa Rica and the Caribbean.
-Chavez also worked on major art exhibits, murals, relations, music, dance and theater productions along the U.S.-Mexico border region.
+In the past, Chavez also served on the Board of Directors for the WorldBeat Cultural Center in world-famous Balboa Park, San Diego.
+Chavez co-created Media and International Relations in Afro-Indigenous cultural productions inside Mexico, Peru, Costa Rica and the Caribbean.
+Chavez also worked on major art exhibits, murals, overland journeys, music, dance and theater productions along the U.S.-Mexico border region and internationally. .

 In 2014, Chavez initiated “Native Like Water” to focus on both youth and adult cultural exchange between ocean and fresh water land environments.
 Chavez continues to seek close attention and mentorship in Hawaii’s leadership.
 Curriculum development, standards, and maritime education are his top interests.